TBP

 Notify developers and users of the ACS apps

-As earlier as possible – e.g. in March-April 2025 (1 year before ACS EOL), start notifying developers who use ACS.
+- As earlier as possible – e.g. in March-April 2025 (1 year before ACS EOL), notify all apps owners that they need to transition to Azure apps and Selected permissions

 References